-Tahoe's challenge rests in providing a transportation system that can accommodate increasing levels of visitation while reducing impacts to the environment.
-To meet GHG reduction targets and preserve the overall Lake Tahoe environment, this plan builds off 2012's focus on creating walkable, bikeable communities include to improved connectivity between these activity centers, neighborhoods, and recreation destinations to better serve high visitation levels.
-Strategies emphasize frequent, free-to-the-user transit, closing gaps in the active transportation network, and coupling these infrastructure and operations projects with incentive programs such as parking system management, targeted advertising, and enhancing the employer trip reduction ordinance to reduce commute car trips.
+Tahoe's challenge rests in providing a system that transportation can accommodate increasing levels of visitation while reducing impacts to the environment.
+To meet GHG reduction targets and preserve the overall Lake Tahoe environment, this plan builds off 2012's focus on creating walkable, bikeable communities include to improved connectivity between these activity centers, neighborhoods, and recreation destinations to better serve visitation levels. high Strategies emphasize frequent, free-to-the-user transit, closing gaps in the active transportation network, and coupling these infrastructure and operations projects with incentive programs such as parking system management, targeted advertising, and enhancing the employer trip reduction ordinance to reduce commute car trips.